TN 42 (10-24)

 If the parent does choose to terminate participation, explain the effect of termination as it applies to the parent (SI 02301.230 D.) and follow standard procedures for documenting a voluntary termination.
 Refer to SI 02301.230 for complete instructions regarding voluntary terminations.

-NOTE: It is important to keep in mind that voluntary termination in the SSI program may adversely affect eligibility for Medicaid, food stamps, public housing, etc. The parent should carefully consider these factors before deciding whether to terminate participation in the SSI program.
-Be alert to situations where a parent may become eligible for SSI payments again — for example, cases where the parent's or his/her spouse's income may decrease in the near future.
+NOTE: It is important to keep in mind that voluntary termination in the SSI program may adversely affect eligibility for Medicaid, SNAP, public housing, etc. The parent should carefully consider these factors before deciding whether to terminate participation in the SSI program.
+Be alert to situations where a parent may become eligible for SSI payments again — for example, cases where the parent's or their spouse's income may decrease in the near future.
 In these situations, voluntary termination may not be appropriate.
 Each affected case should be carefully evaluated and a thorough explanation should be provided to parents so that they understand the effect of terminating (or not terminating) participation in the program.

 If the parent decides to terminate participation in the program and, as a result, manual deeming is no longer required for the eligible child, terminate any manual deeming (V1) unearned income entry on the child's record so that the system can perform an automated deeming computation.